IzzyLeech/Keep-your-head/README.md

 # Testing

+## Testing on app

 From testing the game throughout the build process there were many changes that were made to the final outcome of the game.
 The major change that went through different methods of function was how to game pulled the words for the game.
 The original method that I used at the beginning was I installed the NLTK and downloaded the word library.
 I quickly change this method mainly because every time I would open up my GitPod workspace the library was not still installed so I would have to repeat the process of installing the library.
 Next, I decided to create a variable that held a list of words that were connected to the French revolution to connect to the guillotine theme.
 I then was going to create a function that was going to determine the length of the word and then return the word if it was equal to the input of the difficulty.
 I had trouble building this function and was given the advice to use the Random Word API generator.
 When I got around to building the function that requests the API's URL, the app was down due to Heroku's change in its policy that recently happened.
 With this change, I decided to create three different variables from the list variable that I already created and made three lists based on the difficulty of the words so It could be called upon by the input of the difficulty.
 With this made, I was able to get my words for my game.
 I was then informed within a week of the due date for my project that the API was active again so I decided to proceed with the API root but keep the three list variables as a backup by creating a function that checks if the source code is equal to 503 it will use the get difficulty words from the words.py file.

 Another change that was made from testing was I had to change the sizing of the guillotine pictures due to the top of the guillotine being cut off when displayed in the Heroku app.
 This was done by editing the height of the picture by deleting lines of text.
 Luckily this didn't affect the original output of the guillotine.
 The only difference it being in smaller in scale with none of its main attractions missing.

+As I continued the testing of the game, I felt that there weren't enough lives for the user to have when on hard difficulty.
+To fix this  I added 1 more picture to the guillotine list so the number of lives could be increased to 7.
+This would have the player be able to have given extra lives on lower difficulty making it easier for those difficulties and also making the hard difficulty not extremely hard and impossible to win.

 ## Code Validation